AdobeDocs/experience-platform.en/help/destinations/catalog/survey/qualtrics-automations.md

 ## Supported identities {#supported-identities}

-*Take action in Qualtrics* supports the activation of identities described in the table below.
+*Qualtrics Automations* supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description|Considerations|
 |---|---|---|